fragcolor-xyz/shards-external-base/README.md

 To use your shard in a Shards project:

 1. Build the shared library
+2. Create an `externals` folder in the same directory as your Shards script
-2. Place the library in your Shards project's lib directory
+3. Place the built library in the `externals` folder
-3. Import and use your operations in Shards code
+4. The Shards runtime will automatically load the external shard

 Example usage in Shards: